Norukh/wti-stablecoin/README.md

 This project is a part of the challenge task for the Blockchain module ([BlCh HS-2024](https://dsl.i.ost.ch/lect/hs24/)) at the Eastern Switzerland University of Applied Sciences.
 The challenge tasks was to create a stablecoin that can be traded on a DEX (Decentralized Exchange) and has a rebalancing mechanism.

+## Project Requirements Compliance

-As required by the task this project contains:
+_As required by the task this project contains:_

+✅ Working Prototype
-- A simple frontend (with Vue)
+- A simple frontend (with Vue.js and Primevue)
   - It is able to swap stablecoin
   - Status and process are shown in the frontend
-- A public blockchain is included (Testnet of L2: Arbitrum Sepolia)
+- Stablecoin representing WTI crude oil price
+- Deployed on Arbitrum Sepolia

+✅ Latest Library Versions
+- Vue.js
+- Primevue
+- ethers.js (v6)
+- Hardhat
+- Web3.py

+✅ Public Blockchain Interaction
+- Deployed on Arbitrum Sepolia (L2 Ethereum)
-    - Trading/swapping is possible with Uniswap and Pancakeswap
+  - Trading/Swapping with Uniswap (and Pancakeswap)

+✅ DEX Tradability
+- Uniswap pool created with WTIST/USDC pair
+- Swap functionality implemented

-- The app does an automatic rebalancing of the stablecoin (described below)
+✅ Automatic Rebalancing of the Stablecoin (described below)
+- Backend mechanism to maintain price stability
+- Scenarios for price fluctuations defined

+✅ Frontend Status Tracking
+- Vue.js frontend with process and status display

 ## Concept
 This project is a concept for a stablecoin representing the price of Western Texas Intermediate (WTI) crude oil.
 Western Texas Intermediate is a grade crude oil from the United States.

-### Stability
+### Stability Mechanism
-How do we ensure stability?

-TODO:
+Our stablecoin maintains its value through a sophisticated rebalancing algorithm that:
+- Monitors the WTI crude oil price using Chainlink's price feed
+- Checks the liquidity pool ratio every 5 minutes
+- Automatically adjusts token quantities to maintain a +/- 1% price stability

+Key Rebalancing Components:
+- Real-time WTI price tracking
-- Liquidity Pool
+- Liquidity pool ratio analysis
-- Over collateralization 10%
+- Automated swap mechanisms to stabilize pricing

 ### Scenarios
 We make sure to cover two different scenarios with our stablecoin, where we must counteract automatically with a rebalancing method to keep the price of the targeted asset stable.